GINA and Wellness Programs

 A wellness program is an event or set of classes that an employer can offer along with incentives for completion.
 Wellness programs can include disease management classes, disease prevention classes, fitness programs, and even health assessments.

-Under the new changes to GINA, a company or health insurance provider can now ask for genetic information from people who attend wellness programs.
+Under the changes to GINA, a company or health insurance provider can ask for genetic information from people who attend wellness programs.
 However, written consent is required from the employee.
 In addition, the employee cannot be penalized for choosing not to participate.
 Employers can extend the incentive to participate in the wellness program to the employee’s spouse, but cannot offer an incentive if the spouse’s genetic information is collected.

 Wellness Program Incentives: